Sierra Vista, Arizona: 2020 census

+2009 estimate

 Also indicated in the CER 2009 Economic Outlook publication, the Arizona DEC estimates the Sierra Vista Area population is approximately 75,000, which includes outlying areas of the Sierra Vista Southeast Census Designated Place, Huachuca City, Tombstone, Whetstone, Hereford and unincorporated surrounding areas.
 The population of the Sierra Vista Area is estimated to reach nearly 100,000 by 2028.